 By persisting with a double copy ram, all the flock will carry the gene within four or five years.

 One thing that is worth pointing out is that there is no connection between a myostatin carrier and growth rate and therefore it is a wise move to test only lambs which you feel are above average weights at testing time.
-Also only test rams without horns and who are fully fleece shedding, have sound legs, good jaw and teeth and good feet.

 It goes without saying that it is absolutely vital that there is no cross contamination of blood samples as that will render the whole test a waste of time.
 Gloves must be used, new ones with each animal.
-You can also take nose swab samples to get the necessary fluid to test for the gene.
+You can take nose swab samples to get the necessary fluid to test for the gene.
 You must get plenty of 'snot' on the swab.

 It is worth repeating that there are no negative effects to the gene and that you can proceed with confidence of a positive outcome for carcass improvement.
 The percentage of O grades will decrease significantly and R3Ls with some U's will dominate the grading sheets.

 If you are considering testing for myostatin it is good practice to also include request for a scrapie test as well.
+It is desirable to get as many ARR/ARR tested rams into the breeding population.

 All test results must be shown to the purchaser prior to sale and must go with the animal when sold.